 The district expects students and employees to pay for meals prior to or at the time of receipt.
-Students and staff will not be allowed to charge for meals.
+Staff will not be allowed to charge for meals.
+Students will be allowed to charge up to \$5.00 to their account before being given a Minutemen Meal.